ethereum/consensus-specs/specs/deneb/p2p-interface.md

 Clients MUST respond with at least one sidecar, if they have it.
 Clients MAY limit the number of blocks and sidecars in the response.

+Clients MUST respond with blob sidecars they have in the order they were requested.

 ##### BlobSidecarsByRange v1

 **Protocol ID:** `/eth2/beacon_chain/req/blob_sidecars_by_range/1/`